crmcog/sf-cog/docs/admin-guide/65-workshop-conclusion.md

 # Test Prep Discussion

-Test prep discussion is intended as a classroom activity.

-- If you are doing this self-study within an organisation framework, form a community within your organisation.
+Test prep discussion is intended as a classroom activity if you are doing this self-study within an organisation framework, form a community within your organisation.

-- If you are going solo, you can form communities for discussing your questions on the exam on any social media platform.
+If you are going solo, you can form communities for discussing your questions on the exam on any social media platform.
 Or just ask away them questions on [Salesforce Admin Trailblazers](https://success.salesforce.com/featuredGroupDetail?id=a1z3A000008Ct8bQAC), [reddit](https://www.reddit.com/r/salesforce/), or any of the tens of websites who are focused on providing admin help!

 ## Questions/Feedback?